 We’ve used Omnisend before for a couple of use cases.
 Its ecommerce-first design means you can launch full automation flows—cart recovery, post-purchase, review requests—without building anything from scratch.
 The drag-and-drop builder is clean, responsive, and refreshingly easy to use.

-In our tests, syncing with Shopify and WooCommerce took minutes.
+In our tests, ecommerce data sync with Shopify and WooCommerce took minutes.
 Once connected, it automatically pulls product info, customer data, and purchase history into your dashboard.
 This helped us to create targeted messages across multiple customer touchpoints faster.

 omnisend-automation